We all read digital copywriting every day. In fact, you’re reading it right now.

 However, with a world of digital content available at the click of a button, it can be easy to forget that someone has actually written what you’re reading.

 Today, most of those newspapers and magazines are online and digital marketing is big business.
-That means writers are mostly writing for a digital audience (with the exception of book authors).
+That means copywriters are mostly writing for a digital audience.

 Basically, people read differently online.
 There is more scanning involved and it’s less methodical.